Explore the project structure

 Designing drawable resources in different resolutions is required to support different devices and multiple screens (for more details, see to Supporting Multiple Screens).

 layout: contains layout files .xml used to define the user interface of an activity or an application widget.
-You can edit layout definition files manually, or through the integrated graphical designer (for more details, see Designing Layout of Android Application).
+You can edit layout definition files manually, or through the integrated graphical designer (for more details, see Design layout of Android application).

 values: contains .xml files that declare strings, graphical styles, and colors.
 Normally, data stored in these files is expressed in the form of name/value pairs.